Rok enjoying mint tea at a cozy Agadir tea house, Morocco

 Marrakech is known as the Red City, vibrant and enchanting place nestled in the heart of Morocco.
 That’s because the city walls and most of the buildings in the medina are built of red sandstone and because of the Atlas Mountains near the city, which are remarkably red themselves.

-Marrakesh and the whole Morocco is famous all around the world for its snake charmers.
+Marrakesh, like the rest of Morocco, is famous worldwide for its snake charmers.
 The exotic gentlemen who hypnotize cobras with their flute, are one of the biggest tourist attractions in the country.

 Although very charming and appealing at first glance, the truth about snake charmers is a tricky one.
 Most of them (not all) capture wild cobras, pull out their fangs, and sew their mouths.
 This way, the cobra can’t bite its master but is bound to die of hunger in a few excruciating months.
 I am personally afraid of snakes and admire the courage of anybody who plays around the snakes.

-Morocco 2008 – the beginning of West Africa trip
+2008 – the beginning of West Africa trip

 During my second visit of Morocco in 2008, it served me more as a start point from where it all ended two years before.
 I flew to Marrakesh, from where my journey to the south began.
 Southern, less developed Morocco is a different world, with much more poverty, long distances between urban settlements, remote areas and hard-core backpackers, some with overland trucks.